Skip to main content

 1. Load all messages ordered by position.

-2. Compose the effective system prompt (see Persona overrides).
+2. Compose the effective system prompt from the agent's instructions.

-5. On completed, a new Document is created and attached as the next message, authored by the generating actor.
-The response includes the new message plus generationId and traceId.
+5. On completed, a new Document is created and attached as the next message with role: 'assistant'.
+The response includes:

 Concurrency